Connecting to Snowflake

 The SQL script will create a direct share with a comment like ref=<external_id>.
 The comment is required to aid CloudZero in accurately identifying shares.
 The external_id used is arbitrary and does not reveal any information about your account or data.

-Return to the Connections Page
+Return to the Cloud Integrations Page

-CloudZero Connections
+Billing Connections

 Once the connection has been verified, the Health column will update from “Pending Data” to “Healthy”.
 Discovery can take up to an hour.
 It can take up to a day to synchronize new accounts before you see cost data in the Explorer.